google/flutter.widgets/lib/src/scrollable_positioned_list/README.md

 itemPositionListener.positions.addListener((positions) => ...);
 ```

-A full example can be found it the flutter.widgets Gallery sample application.
+A full example can be found in the example folder.

 --------------------------------------------------------------------------------